B-24 Liberator Memorial Australia: Founding of the Liberator Memorial Fund

-Acquisition of Liberator

-The first part of the Liberator was a hubcap found at the former RAAF Station Tocumwal in New South Wales.
-In 1989 the group became aware of the Moe Liberator fuselage and after negotiations to purchase it the fuselage of the Liberator was acquired in 1995.
-The tail and wings of Liberator 42-41091 (USAAF number) were recovered in the late 1990s.

 Museum

 In 1993 the group began using an aircraft hangar on the Werribee Satellite Aerodrome.
 The hangar had been built by the United States Army Air Force during the war.
 The land had since become part of the Western Treatment Plant owned by Melbourne Water.
 In 2012 Melbourne Water gave Places Victoria the rights to build public housing on the site, with a school planned to be on the hangar's location.
 In October 2014 it was announced that an agreement between the Victorian Government, Melbourne Water and the group had signed an agreement where Melbourne Water would transfer 1.475 hectares of land through the government to the group.

+In 2018, B-24 Liberator Memorial Australia gained museum accreditation through the Victorian branch of the Australian Museums and Galleries Association.

 Restoration

 The restoration of the aircraft has been ongoing since 1995.
 As of 2015 work on refurbishing the airframe was almost complete, and work was being done on the nacelle cowling panels and electrical work was ongoing.
+Eventually, the B-24 Liberator will be moved into the newly relocated and refurbished Hangar 1, with works to be completed in late 2026 or early 2027.